vtlmks/mkgui/documentation/doc.md

 `mkgui_create` takes a widget array and returns a context. `mkgui_poll` processes platform events and renders when dirty.
 Returns 1 if an event was written to `ev`, 0 otherwise.

-When the event queue is empty, `mkgui_poll` blocks internally instead of returning immediately.
+When the event queue is empty and the widget tree is not dirty, `mkgui_poll` blocks internally instead of returning immediately.
 This means no external sleep is needed -- the standard mainloop is simply:

 ```c
 while(running) {